buddy-works/buddy-gulp-iconfont/README.md

 });
 ```

+# How gulpfile.js works

-Let's look at its contents.
-At the beginning we grab all SVG files from `iconfont-src/svg/`.
-This is the main directory and you should put all SVG sources to it.
-In the next step gulp.js will create webfonts in 4 different formats: `ttf`, `eot`, `woff` and `woff2`.
-You can modify this line and set only necessary font extensions.
-Other settings are selected to best font rendering.
-You can obviously experiment with this options.
+- First we grab all SVG files from `iconfont-src/svg/`.
+This is the main directory where you should put all SVG sources.
+- Next gulp.js creates webfonts in 4 formats: `ttf`, `eot`, `woff` and `woff2`.
+You can modify this line to your desired extensions.
+- The rest of settings define font rendering.
+You can experiment with these options to your liking.

-When all font are generated and ready to save gulp.js trigger `glyphs` event and we will use it to save font character codepoints to CSS file and HTML demo page.
-We will use `iconfont-src/iconfont.css` and `iconfont-src/index.html` underscore templates.
-All font data will be used like underscore template.
-Look at my files:
+- When the font's been generated, gulp.js triggers the `glyphs` event which saves font character codepoints to CSS file and HTML demo page: `iconfont-src/iconfont.css` and `iconfont-src/index.html`.

-**iconfont-src/iconfont.css**
+# Contents of iconfont-src/iconfont.css

+The gulp file defines all font data.
+It will be used as an underscore template.
+The CSS template is the most important, because it will be used as the main part of our website.

+You can use the icons with this syntax:

+- in HTML: `<i class="icon-rocket"></i>`
+- in CSS: `content: '\ea09';`

+Remember that this is only source and all results will be placed in the `iconfont` directory.

 ```css
 /**